Bait 3D: Plot

-The movie opens with a hungover lifeguard, Josh, being woken up by friend and fellow lifeguard Rory.
-Rory asks Josh if he regrets proposing to his sister, Tina, then offers to set a buoy for Josh.
+In Australia, hungover lifeguard Josh is woken up by his friend and fellow lifeguard Rory, who asks Josh if he regrets proposing to Rory's sister Tina.
 Josh visits Tina, who discusses their upcoming move to Singapore.
-As Rory boards into the ocean to set a buoy, a great white shark appears and kills a man in the water.
-Alerted to the danger, Josh quickly takes a jet ski and goes to get Rory, but is too late.
-Rory is pulled into the water, and Josh is unable to save him before he is devoured.
+As Rory enters the ocean to set a buoy for Josh, a great white shark kills a man in the water.
+Alerted to the danger, Josh quickly takes a jet ski to save Rory, who is killed by the shark before Josh reaches him.

-A year later, Josh now works for a supermarket in Coolangatta.
-While stocking shelves with Naomi (Alice Parkinson), he sees Tina with her new boyfriend, Steven returning from Singapore.
-At the same time two teenagers, Kyle and Heather, are parked for a make-out session accompanied by Heather's dog, Bully.
-In the supermarket, a young woman, Jaime is caught shoplifting and temporarily evades the security guard, by meeting up with her boyfriend.
-Ryan, who also works at the store.
-The store manager, Jessup, catches up with her, fires Ryan, and calls the police.
-The arresting officer, Todd, arrives and is revealed to be Jaime's father.
-After this, Jessup is held at gunpoint, by a robber, Doyle.
-The tense situation eventually escalates, and Doyle's partner appears and shoots assistant manager Julie.
+A year later, Josh works for a supermarket in Coolangatta.
+While stocking shelves with his co-worker Naomi, he sees Tina and her new boyfriend Steven returning from Singapore.
+At the same time, teenagers Kyle and Heather are making out in their car.
+A young woman named Jaime is caught shoplifting and temporarily evades the security guard by meeting up with her boyfriend Ryan, who also works at the store.
+Store manager Jessup catches up with her, fires Ryan, and calls the police.
+Arresting officer Todd arrives and is revealed to be Jaime's father.
+Jessup is suddenly held at gunpoint by a robber named Doyle.
+Tensions escalate and Doyle's masked partner appears, shooting assistant manager Julie.

 At the height of the commotion, a tsunami wave descends on the city and floods the supermarket.
-Doyle's partner is killed by the flood, and the survivors are forced to take shelter on top of the shelving units in the store.
-As the survivors try to find a way out, security guard Colins is dragged underwater and killed.
-It becomes apparent that a 12 ft great white shark has been washed. into the store by the tsunami.
-Also, a broken wire threatens to electrocute them all.
+Doyle's partner is killed by the flood, and the survivors are forced to take shelter on top of shelving units.
+As they try to find a way out, security guard Bob is dragged underwater and killed.
+It becomes apparent that a 12 ft great white shark has been washed into the store by the tsunami, and a broken wire threatens to electrocute them all.
 Steven volunteers to shut off the power and the others dress him in crude armor made of shopping carts and shelves to protect him from the shark.
 He succeeds, but loses his oxygen tube and drowns.
-Despite their previous conflicts, the survivors work together to get Jessup, into a ventilation shaft to go for help.
-A flood of crabs slides out of the vent, startling Jessup and causing him to fall back.
-He manages to grab hold of the vent, but the shark jumps out of the water and bites Jessup in half.
+Despite their previous conflicts, the survivors work together to get Jessup into a ventilation shaft to find help.
+Crabs slide out of the vent, startling Jessup and causing him to fall back.
+He manages to grab hold onto the vent, but the shark jumps out of the water and bites him in half.